GraysonHuey/AuroraLang/README.md

     []

 The pop command simply takes the top item of the stack and discards it

+Code

+    START
+    PUSH 5
+    PUSH 7
+    DISPLAY STACK
+    CLEAR
+    DISPLAY STACK
+Output

+    [5, 7]
+    []
+The clear command removes every single element of the stack and resets it to how it is at the beginning of runtime

 ## Comments
 A comment is a line of text solely for the programmer to read.
 It is completely ignored by the interpreter.